-24 Volt System Power Supply and Brake Wiring
+Figure 4 24 Volt System Power Supply and Brake Wiring

-If MCS2000-PS is used, maximum current available is 3.1 amps.
-If higher current is required, then either dual MCS2000-PS power supplies are required or an external 24 VDC source is required.
+Note: If the internal power supply is used, the maximum current available is 3.1 amps.
+If higher current is required, then either a second MCS2000-PS power supply is required or an external 24 VDC source is needed in place of the internal supply.